LukeGrahamLandry/seesea/README.md

 A (partial) C compiler with a few backends to choose from.

 - [LLVM](https://llvm.org/): A modular and reusable compiler toolchain (also used by clang, rustc, swift, etc).
+- [Cranelift](https://cranelift.dev/): A newer compiler backend toolchain prioritising compilation time over optimization (used by wasmtime and maybe rustc debug builds eventually).
-- (WIP) Custom VM: Directly execute my IR.
+- Custom VM: Directly execute my IR.
 Useful for narrowing down whether bugs are in parsing or use of backend apis.
-Performace is not a priority.
+Performance is not a priority.
 - (WIP) Aarch64 ASM: Emitting the assembly myself.
-Very very poor performace compared to llvm.
+Very very poor performance compared to llvm.

 This is my first self-directed foray into writing compilers after reading [Crafting Interpreters](https://craftinginterpreters.com/).
 It's not an optimising compiler, but it's certainly a compiling compiler, and that ought to be enough for anybody.